treelogic-swe/email-scraper/README.md

 # Prerequisites

   * NodeJS.
 See `engines` field in the file `./package.json` for details on the version.
-  * Configure mail_servers.conf.js following the pattern set by the entry 'kattare'.
+  * Configure `./conf/mail_servers.conf.js` following the pattern set by the entry `kattare` in that file.
     * Note that the username and password can be set in the clear.
 Otherwise, the keyword `retrieve` will cause the mail program to run a separate, custom module to retrieve the credentials.